PabloPomodoro/grim-mirth-daily/README.md

 # Roadmap
 > [!NOTE]
 > This is my personal project.
-I do not accept Pull Requests! <br>
+I do not accept contributions! <br>
-> If you come across a bug, please feel free to create an issue and tag me in it - thank you :)
+> If you come across a bug, please feel free to [create an issue](https://github.com/PabloPomodoro/grim-mirth-daily/issues/new) and tag me in it - thank you :)

  <br>